LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 	...,
 )
 ```
 A minor but useful trait of the `EvalPrediction` objecs that their content get converted from `torch.tensors` to `np.arrays`.
-Because, most predefined validation metrics use `Numpy`, this saves some lines of code.
+Because most predefined validation metrics use `Numpy`, this saves some lines of code.

 __HfArgumentParser__